singlerider/lorenzotherobot/README.md

 * Clone the Git repository.
 * Move config/config_example.py to config/config.py.
 Replace all of the placeholders there with your own username/oauth token/channels to join etc (tips are given in the file).
 * Rename globals_example.py to globals.py.
 Insert your corrected login data to the appropriate fields.
 Leave 'localhost' as is.
 * You'll need to create a database from mysql's terminal.
 I highly recommend creating a user as opposed to handling things with root.
 It's dangerous.
 To create the database, enter the MySQL console by issuing the command "mysql", then type "CREATE DATABASE twitch;" .
 Then "quit;" . afterwards, you need to pump the data from the schema to populate the database fields.
-To do this, from the root project folder (lorenzotherobot), type "mysqldump -u [username] -p twitch > schema.sql" .
+To do this, from the root project folder (lorenzotherobot), type "mysql -u [username] -p twitch < schema.sql" .
 The password is set upon install of mysql.
 * If the distro requires it, you'll need to run the mysql daemon by typing "mysqld" whenever the host machine is restarted.
 * Read below to see how to get YouTube things going.
 * Type 'chmod +x /serve.py'.
 To run, you simply need to execute the file by typing './serve.py'.